XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Updated the Congig menu to have some values enabled by default
 - Nerfed the stardust ingot recipe to be easier to obtain for the new smithing recipe changes

+## Removes

+- Removed all stardust recipes related to armor and tools

 ## Bug Fixes

+- Fixed an issue that caused baby deer to follow the player
+- Fixed a ton of grammer mistakes
+- Fixed a bug that caused Stardust to not stack
+- Fixed a bug that caused the Flender to get stuck in certain scenarios
+- Fixed the broken chorus block texture
+- Fixed an issue where backpacks could dupe entities
+- Fixed an issue that caused capes and persona items to not work with the Add-On
+- Updated item tags for the smithing table to fix potential smithing bugs
+- Made some tweaks to some entities and their spawn rates
 - Fixed a bug that prevents Illager Captains from dropping Ominous Bottles
 - Fixed a bug that caused the Old Waystone to not work correctly
 - Fixed a duplication bug with the Old Waystone